santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Output-Troubleshooting.md

 6. Query is filtering contraints are too high such that it is filtering out all the data.

-# By Input Adapter
+# By Output Adapter

-After completing the general troubleshooting if you're still unable to see input please review the input adapter specific troubleshooting options below:
+After completing the general troubleshooting if you're still unable to see output please review the output adapter specific troubleshooting options below:

 ## Data Lake Storage Gen 1